angular-schule/website-articles/blog/2018-04-swagger-codegen/README.md

 **In this article, we will take a look at swagger codegen.
 It will save you a ton of work and pain by generating HTTP services automatically from your swagger API description.**

+> **Note:** There is a newer version of this article available: [Generating Angular API clients with OpenAPI Generator](/blog/2025-06-openapi-generator)

 <hr>

 Swagger is the world’s largest framework of tools for the [OpenAPI Specification (OAS)](https://github.com/OAI/OpenAPI-Specification).